-- at least two-fifths (rounded up) of the Board of Directors must consist of Directors belonging to the less represented gender.
-This provision was applied during the Shareholders' Meeting held on 28 April 2022; - as regards the Board of Statutory Auditors, two-fifths of its members (rounding down) must belong to the less represented gender, at the time of appointment of the body as well as during its term of office.
+- at least two-fifths (rounded up) of the Board of Directors must consist of Directors belonging to the less represented gender, at the time of appointment as well as during the term of office.
+This provision was already in force and was applied during the Shareholders' Meeting held on 28 April 2022; - as regards the Board of Statutory Auditors, two-fifths of its members (rounding down) must belong to the less represented gender, at the time of appointment of the body as well as during its term of office.
 With respect to the composition of the Board of Statutory Auditors, as a corporate body consisting of three members, the provisions pursuant to CONSOB communication no. 1/20 of 30 January 2020 apply, which in this case requires rounding down.
-This provision was also applied at the Shareholders' Meeting of 28 April 2022.
+This provision was also already in force and was applied at the Shareholders' Meeting of 28 April 2022.